 Viscosity is the most important physical property of lubricating oil; it is a measure of its internal friction or resistance to flow.
 In simple terms, it provides a measure of the thickness of lubricating oil at a given temperature; the higher the viscosity, the thicker the oil.
-Viscosity index improvers are normally high molecular linear polymers, and oil soluble polymers [6].
+Viscosity index improvers are normally high molecular linear polymers, and oil soluble polymers ^[6].
 The viscosity index is an indicator of the change in viscosity as the temperature is changed.
-The higher the viscosity index (VI), the less the viscosity of an oil changes for a given temperature change [7].
+The higher the viscosity index (VI), the less the viscosity of an oil changes for a given temperature change ^[7].
 Viscosity index improvers function by increasing the relative viscosity of oil more at high temperatures than at low temperatures.
 Generally this results from the polymer changing its physical configuration with increasing temperature of the mixture.
 It is believed that the polymer molecule in solution exists as a random coil, which is swollen by the lube oil solvent.
 The volume of this molecule determines the viscosity increase.
 In cold oil the molecules of the polymer adopt a coiled form so that their effect on viscosity is minimized.
-In hot oil, the molecules tend to straighten out, and the interaction between these long molecules, having greater volume and the oil produces a proportionally greater thickening effect which in turn raises the VI of the oil [8-9].
+In hot oil, the molecules tend to straighten out, and the interaction between these long molecules, having greater volume and the oil produces a proportionally greater thickening effect which in turn raises the VI of the oil ^[8-9].

+The pour point of lubricating oil is the lowest temperature at which the oil will pour or flow without disturbance under prescribed conditions.
 Most oils contain some dissolved wax which begins to separate as crystals that interlock to form a rigid structure.
 It has been suggested that it is more logical to add a pour point depressant.
 Pour point depressants are high molecular weight polymers that function by inhibiting the formation of a wax crystal structure that would prevent oil flow at low temperature.
 The additives do not entirely prevent wax crystal growth, but rather lower the temperature at which a rigid structure is formed.
 Pour point depressants act through surface adsorption on the wax crystals.
 The resulting surface layer of pour point depressant inhibits the growth of the wax crystals and their capacity to adsorb oil and form gels.
 In the absence of long interlocking crystals or swollen particles, oil can move freely through any solid wax particles that are present [10-11].

-In the present work fourteen terpolymers were prepared via free radical chain polymerization.
-The prepared terpolymers were elucidated using FIIR, GPC, H-NMR.
+In the present work seven terpolymers were prepared via free radical chain polymerization.
+The prepared terpolymers were elucidated using FIIR, GPC, 1H-NMR.
 The thermal characteristics (TGA and DSC) for the prepared terpolymers were measured and they were evaluated as lube oil additives (viscosity index improvers and pour point depressants).